CodeYourFuture/curriculum/content/fundamentals/blocks/goals/index.md

 ### Start as we mean to go on 🧰

 Fundamentals sets the tone for the rest of CYF.
-That means we set our expectations of CYF sessions clearly: **no slides**, **no lectures**, **no missing coursework**, **100% attendance**.
+That means we set our expectations of CYF sessions clearly: **no missing coursework**, **100% attendance**, **no slides**, **no lectures**.
 This applies to everybody and we should all hold each other to these standards.

 This is our opportunity to coach ourselves into the "right" behaviours from the start.